Our Sexual Health Clinic provides the following confidential services, provided by public health nurses and a Nurse

 - Birth control medications at cost ($5 to $16.50 per month) - required prescription from a healthcare provider.

-- Annual physical exams and birth control prescriptions by a Nurse Practitioner (NP), for women under 25 (no OHIP card required)
+- Assessment for birth control prescriptions by a Nurse Practitioner (NP), for women under 25 (no OHIP card required)

 - The Morning After Pill at a reduced rate ($15.00)